 Skip to main content

-Without the following settings, each time a connected content message is triggered, it calls the Voucherify API at least two times.
-The following settings reduce the number of API calls invoiced by Braze and cut the risk of hitting the hard-blocking API limit that may break the message delivery.
+Use the following settings to optimize the performance of your Connected Content scripts.
+These settings reduce the number of API calls triggered by Braze and lower the risk of hitting the API rate limit, which can break message delivery.

 Rate limiter

 When configuring campaigns in Braze, limit the number of messages sent by Braze per minute.
-This secures both Braze and Voucherify APIs against hitting too much traffic from your campaign.
-When targeting users during campaign setup, choose to limit the sending rate to 500 messages per minute.
+This protects both Braze and Voucherify APIs from excessive traffic.
+Set the sending rate based on your Voucherify API rate limits and account for other API call needs.

 {% assign braze_campaign_id = {{campaign.${api_id}}} %}